Expand description

 pub fn open_loop(token: DfllToken) -> Self

-Create the Dfll
+Create the Dfll in open-loop mode

-does not modify any of the hardware registers.
+Creating a Dfll does not modify any of the hardware registers.
 It

-only creates a struct to track the Dfll
+only creates a struct to track the Dfll configuration.

-The configuration data is stored until the user calls enable
+The configuration data is stored until the user calls enable.

 At that point, all of the registers are written according to the